Bromford: Transport

 Bromford lies on the River Tame, and is adjacent to the Birmingham and Fazeley Canal.
 Bromford Bridge railway station served the area between 1898 and 1965, closing when Bromford Bridge Racecourse ceased to operate.
 Since this closure there is no longer a nearby train station serving Bromford.
 Closest stations are Stechford (1.5 miles away), Erdington (2 miles away), or Gravelly Hill (1.5 miles away).

 National Express West Midlands run a number of bus services through Firs and Bromford (the residential area).
-Including the X12 and X70 service and also the long discontinued 26 service, which run express services between Birmingham City Centre and Bromford via the Aston Expressway or Heartlands Parkway.
+Including the X12 and X13 services and also the 26 service, which run services between Bromford & Erdington & Ward End,The Fox & Goose Shopping Centre.
 The Number 11 bus service runs on the edge of the Bromford estate and through Bromford industrial area, but no longer serves the Fort Shopping Park.
-There is no direct bus route that runs through the residential area and the industrial area which does mean the opportunities around employment, retail, and entertainment are not as accessible as they could be to the residents living in Firs and Bromford.
+There are also bus services which run from the top of Chipperfield Road via the Coleshill Road, as well as bus services from Berrandale Gardens when walking off the Bromford & Firs Estates.

 The M6 motorway cuts through Bromford.
 The Gravelly Hill Interchange (known as "Spaghetti Junction") is approximately 1.5 mi west of Bromford.